TedHusted/awake/awake.md/awake.md

 Idisi: Please scan the feed for the last ten minutes.
 Do you see anything unusual?

-Titan: Yes, on Mount Erebus. there was a swarm of tiny black objects.
-They disappeared into the hillside at dozens of different points across many kilometers.
+Titan: Yes, near Vostok Station there was a swarm of tiny black objects.
+They disappeared into the ice plain at dozens of different points across many kilometers.

 Ally: Hello, everbody!